 - Contact, Financial and Transaction Data from providers of technical, payment and/or delivery services.

 - Technical Data from the following parties:

 - analytics providers, such as Google based outside the UK; and

 - search information providers based inside the UK and/or EU.

 - Our clients and suppliers and the other parties (and/or their advisers) to transactions and/or disputes/legal matters on which we are advising our clients.

 12. Where we store and process personal data

 The data that we collect from individuals may be transferred to, and stored at, a destination inside or outside the United Kingdom (UK), for example our IT service suppliers may store data in the Cloud and not on servers located in the UK.
 It may also be processed by persons or entities operating inside or outside the UK who work for us or for one of our suppliers or their sub-contractors.
 Such persons or entities may be engaged in, among other things, the fulfilment of your instructions, the processing of your payment details and the provision of support services.

-In terms of the transfer of personal data out of the UK but within the EU/EEA, the UK Government has, on a transitional basis, deemed the EU and EEA states to be adequate to allow for data flows from the UK.
-The UK Government has also announced that the Treaty agreed with the EU will allow personal data to transfer freely from the EU (and EEA) to the UK for a maximum period of 6 months in line with the current regime.
-No additional safeguards are therefore needed at this time, but we will continue to monitor developments.
+In terms of the transfer of personal data out of the UK but within the EU/EEA, the UK Government has deemed the EU and EEA states to be adequate to allow for data flows from the UK.
+The EU has also granted the UK an ‘adequacy decision’.
+This means that the EU has determined the UK’s data protection laws to be robust enough to ensure personal data can transfer freely from the EU (and EEA) to the UK.
+No additional safeguards are therefore needed at this time.

 Whenever we transfer personal data out of the UK, and to a non-EU (and non-EEA) country, we ensure at least one of the following safeguards is implemented: